 Fire Alarm Panel: The centralized base panel that is attached to remote fire alarm sensors that provides information on the location and type of the alarm.

-Florida Congressional Delegation: Refers collectively to the elected members of the of the State of Florida.
+Florida Congressional Delegation: Refers collectively to the elected members of the United States House of Representatives and United States Senate that represent the citizens of the State of Florida.